jkroepke/openvpn-auth-oauth2/docs/Providers.md

 [Workload Identity Federation](https://cloud.google.com/docs/authentication/provide-credentials-adc#wlif) might be an option.

 Google Directory API requires a service account to access the group information.
-If Workload Identity is used, `provider.google.impersonate-account` needs to be set to the email address of the service account from step 1 to impersonate.
+If Workload Identity is used, `provider.google.impersonate-account` should be set to the full email address of the service account used (`service-account-name@<project_id>.iam.gserviceaccount.com`).

 Reference:
 - https://cloud.google.com/iam/docs/service-account-impersonation